-Now that Christmas and New Year’s Eve are nigh, it’s high time to learn how to open a bottle of Champagne the right way.
+Now that Valentine’s Day is upon us, it’s high time to learn how to open a bottle of Champagne the right way.
 It seems pretty straightforward.
 You just pop the cork—and hope it doesn’t hit someone in the eye.
 In fact, there is a better way to open your Champagne or sparkling wine, that not only protects the people and property around you, but preserves the effervescence of your bubbly.

 Sure, using a saber to open a bottle of Champagne might be kind of badass, but you should really leave that to the professionals—and unless your end goal is to create a geyser of fizz (in which case, shake and spray away), you should probably revise your technique in general.
 Theatrics aside, you don’t actually want that big explosion, because dramatically popping your Champagne cork releases a ton of CO2, which makes the wine go flat way faster than it would if you opened it the proper way.